Party Bus Rentals in Buffalo

 What's the biggest group a Buffalo charter bus can hold?

-Does PartyBuses.net provide transportation to Buffalo Niagara International Airport?
+Can I explore airport transportation options for Buffalo Niagara International Airport?

-Can I book a bus for a trip outside Buffalo, like Niagara Falls or Darien Lake?
+Can I explore options for a trip outside Buffalo, like Niagara Falls or Darien Lake?

 What happens if a lake-effect snowstorm hits on my travel date?